In Her Skin: Post-production controversies

 The film was re-cut by the international distributor, Reliant Pictures International, without informing the filmmakers.
 The film's producers objected to this, because it broke contractual obligations to the Barbers.
-Also, as it was based on the true story of Rachel Barber who sadly died in 1999 by the hands of a jealous babysitter, the re-cut was potentially defamatory.
+Also, as it was based on the true story of Rachel Barber who died in 1999 by the hands of a babysitter, the re-cut was potentially defamatory.

 Thom Mount of Reliant Pictures was forced to destroy the cut, as the American and Australian Writers Guild and American and Australian Directors Guild, backed by contractual obligations, found the cut to be illegal.
 Omnilab, who was working with Reliant Pictures and were involved in the recut and part of the RFFF loan with Reliant, refused to repay Screen Queensland the $2.3 million loan.
 It has never been paid.
 Screen Queensland attempted to recover its money through the courts, suing both Omnilab Media and Mapp Group Holdings, who had underwritten Reliant’s distribution guarantee.
 The PFTC (which became Screen Queensland) eventually settled out of court with Omnilab.
 Film Finances paid for and aided the re-cut with the American Producer.

 Goldcrest Films was given the film by Tony Cavanaugh, the Producer of the Film for international distribution, and screened it at markets in 2011 under the title I Am You.
 Icon films refused to release the film theatrically in Australia and ended the contract as the film remained as per the script, not the re-cut.